Train & Rail Tours in Japan

 Epic Japan: Speed Trains & Street Food

-Thomas, traveled in March
+L, traveled in December

 Japan's efficient rail network spans 580km across 6 cities.
 Bullet trains connect Tokyo to Takayama (4 hours), Kyoto (3.5 hours), Hiroshima (2.75 hours), and Osaka.
 Scenic views accompany comfortable travel with Japan Rail Pass inclusion.